DJ7746/SORTING-VISUALIZER/README.md

-# The Overview of The project:-
+# The Overview of the sorting visualiztion:-

 ![Screenshot (16)](https://github.com/DJ7746/SORTING-VISUALIZER/assets/128540632/8291d805-0735-40a0-87e8-97013cdf3a95)